leggetter/nexmo-caller-id/README.md

 - If a phone number is valid
 - If a phone number is reachable

-...And much more info!
+...And much more!

 While there are many uses for this API, this tutorial will cover building our own caller id.
-That's right, we're kicking it old school with this tutorial!
-Make no mistakes though, the tech we're working with is anything but old.

-So let's say you have a database of phone numbers and you want to know as much as you can about the phone number.
-We're going to build a web app that will look up insights into the number and email you the results.
+Let's say you have a database of phone numbers and you want to know as much as you can about the phone number.
+Our web app will provide "insight" into the number and then email you the results.

 We're going to build this web app using Ruby and [Sinatra](http://www.sinatrarb.com/).

+**TODO: Can the following paragraph be made clearer?**

 We'll make two pages.
-The first page will have a form where you can enter a phone number and the email address the insights should be sent to.
+The first page will have a form where you can enter a phone number and the email address the number insights should be sent to.
 The second page will have the immediate results from the Number Insights API.
 We'll need to build three endpoints and a `post` call in total.
 A `get` for the index page for the form.
 A `post` endpoint to send the form data back to our Sinatra server.
 We'll then take that form data and `post` that to Nexmo.
 We'll also need to give Nexmo a url to receive the `post` from the Number Insights API.

 If you'd like to skip to the finished project you can check out the end result of this tutorial [on Github](https://github.com/ChrisGuzman/nexmo-caller-id).